 - Spot VMs are terminated based on capacity availability and your configured price maximum

 - Available capacity varies based on region, size, and time of day

 How do Azure Spot VMs work?

 When creating a Spot VM, users define the eviction policy and determine the price controls.
 The default eviction mode for Spot VMs is stopped-deallocated state, which allows the VM to be deployed later if compute capacity becomes available.
 You can change the eviction to policy to delete, which would permanently remove the VM.

 VMs can be evicted based on capacity or the maximum price you set.
-When other customers request more compute, the price of Spot VMs will increase.
+When other customers request more compute, the Azure spot pricing will increase.
 With a max price set, your VMs will terminate if the cost exceeds the limit you set.

-Running Spot VMs are then managed just like any other Windows or Linux VM, and functions just like pay-as-you or reserved instances.
+Running Azure spot instances are then managed just like any other Windows or Linux VM, and functions just like pay-as-you-go or reserved instances.